Are you looking to build a home gym with a power rack or add a power rack to your existing home gym?

 Best Big Power Rack on a Budget

-If you want a big rack for not a ton of money, then the Titan Series power with the extension is the best big rack on a budget.
+If you want a big rack for not a ton of money, then the Brute Rack 2.0 by Bells of Steel is the best big rack on a budget.

-It is made from 3×3″ 11 gauge steel tubing to handle the heavy weights and take a beating.
+It is made from 2.3 x 2.3″ 11 gauge steel tubing to handle the heavy weights and take a beating.

-This would be a great alternative if you like the power rack we have as the best high-end rack on our list but don’t like the price tag.
-It’s a big rack with lots of attachments and accessories for less: the quality is a little lower, but it is still a badass rack that will leave some money in your wallet.
+This would be a great alternative if you like the power rack we have as the best high-end rack on our list but don’t like the price tag since it’s less than half as much money.
+It’s a big rack with lots of attachments and accessories for less.
+The quality is a little lower, but it is still a badass rack that will leave some money in your wallet.